DengPingFan/SINet/README.md

 Our testing dataset is:

+## Citation
-Please cite our paper if necessary:<br>
+Please cite our paper if you find the work useful:<br>
   @inproceedings{fan2020Camouflage,
     title={Camouflaged Object Detection},
     author={Fan, Deng-Ping and Ji, Ge-Peng and Sun, Guolei and Cheng, Ming-Ming and Shen, Jianbing and Shao, Ling}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, year={2020}
   }